London, Dubai, Seoul, Kuala Lumpur, Singapore, Cape Town, Johannesburg, Mexico City, Chicago

 - Johannesburg - LEED Platinum

-Three floors are linked by a suspended feature stair that provides convenient vertical communication and an opportunity for impact branding as it wraps around a 1.3 tonne acrylic sign highly visible from the glass lifts and the atrium within this multi-tenancy building.
+Three floors of office space are linked by a suspended feature stair that provides convenient vertical communication and an opportunity for impact branding.
+It wraps around a 1.3 tonne acrylic sign highly visible from the glass lifts and the atrium within this multi-tenancy building.

-Blinds descend to cover the double height glazing, providing control to staff during searing solar conditions.
+Blinds descend to cover the double height glazing, providing control over the work environment to staff during searing solar conditions.
 The panelling suspended above enables better acoustics and acts as a feature with shifting colour control throughout the day.

 Located within the prestigious V&A Waterfront development, the office occupies 11,700 square feet on the 4th floor of the Safquay Building.
 This prominent position provides views of the harbour with the spectacular back-drop of the Table Mountain for Bloomberg TV’s live broadcasts.

-To deliver the first Interior Design & Construction project to achieve LEED Platinum in Africa, M Moser carefully guided local contractors throughout the process of achieving Bloomberg’s sustainability goal for the project.
+To deliver the first Interior Design & Construction project to achieve LEED Platinum on the continent of Africa, M Moser carefully guided local contractors throughout the process of achieving Bloomberg’s sustainability goals for the project.

-One of the primary design challenge was to reflect the local environment and culture within a standard multi-tenanted office building while maintaining the framework of Bloomberg’s corporate guidelines.
+One of the primary workplace design challenges was to reflect the local environment and culture within a standard multi-tenanted office building while maintaining the framework of Bloomberg’s corporate guidelines.

 - Status Completed